icinganalysis/icinganalysis.github.io/content/impingement quantification methods.md

 - Guibert, A. G., Janssen, E., and Robbins, W. M.: Determination of Rate, Area, and Distribution of Impingement of Waterdrops on Various Airfoils from Trajectories Obtained on the Differential Analyzer.
 NACA-RM-9A05, 1949. [digital.library.unt.edu](https://digital.library.unt.edu/ark:/67531/metadc53095/m2/1/high_res_d/19660081498.pdf)
 - Brun, Rinaldo J., Gallagher, Helen M., and Vogt, Dorothea E.: Impingement of Water Droplets on NACA 65A004 Airfoil and Effect of Change in Airfoil Thickness from 12 to 4 Percent at 4° Angle of Attack.
 NACA-TN-3047, 1953. [ntrs.nasa.gov](https://ntrs.nasa.gov/citations/19810068682)
 - Brun, Rinaldo J., Gallagher, Helen M., and Vogt, Dorothea E.: Impingement of Water Droplets on NACA 651-208 and 651-212 Airfoils at 4° Angle of Attack.
 NACA-TN-2952, 1953. [ntrs.nasa.gov](https://ntrs.nasa.gov/citations/19810068683)
 - Brun, Rinaldo J., and Mergler, Harry W.: Impingement of Water Droplets on a Cylinder in an Incompressible Flow Field and Evaluation of Rotating Multicylinder Method for Measurement of Droplet-Size Distribution, Volume-Median Droplet Size, and Liquid-Water Content in Clouds.
-NACA-TN-2904, 1953 [ntrs.nasa.gov](https://ntrs.nasa.gov/citations/19930083606).
+NACA-TN-2904, 1953. [ntrs.nasa.gov](https://ntrs.nasa.gov/citations/19930083606)
     > review: [NACA-TN-2904]({filename}NACA-TN-2904.md)
 - Brun, Rinaldo J., Serafini, John S., and Gallagher, Helen M.: Impingement of Cloud Droplets on Aerodynamic Bodies as Affected by Compressibility of Air Flow Around the Body.
 NACA-TN-2903, 1953. [ntrs.nasa.gov](https://ntrs.nasa.gov/citations/19930083601)
     > review: [NACA-TN-2903]({filename}NACA-TN-2903.md)
 - Brun, Rinaldo J., and Vogt, Dorothea E.: Impingement of Water Droplets on NACA 65A004 Airfoil at 0° Angle of Attack.
 NACA-TN-3586, 1955. [ntrs.nasa.gov](https://ntrs.nasa.gov/citations/19810068696)
-- Brun, Rinaldo J., and Vogt, Dorothea E.: Impingement of Water Droplets on NACA 65A004 Airfoil at 0° Angle of Attack.
-NACA-TN-3586, 1955. [ntrs.nasa.gov](https://ntrs.nasa.gov/citations/19810068696)
+- Brun, Rinaldo J., Gallagher, Helen M., and Vogt, Dorothea E.: Impingement of Water Droplets on NACA 65A004 Airfoil at 8° Angle of Attack.
+NACA-TN-3155, 1954. [ntrs.nasa.gov](https://ntrs.nasa.gov/citations/19810068691)
 - Hacker, Paul T., Brun, Rinaldo J., and Boyd, Bemrose: Impingement of Droplets in 90° Elbows with Potential Flow.
 NACA-TN-2999, 1953. [ntrs.nasa.gov](https://ntrs.nasa.gov/citations/19810068680)
 - Brun, Rinaldo J., and Dorsch, Robert G.: Impingement of Water Droplets on an Ellipsoid with Fineness Ratio 10 in Axisymmetric Flow.
 NACA-TN-3147, 1954. [ntrs.nasa.gov](https://ntrs.nasa.gov/citations/19930083846)
 - Dorsch, Robert G., and Brun, Rinaldo J.: A Method for Determining Cloud-Droplet Impingement on Swept Wings.
 NACA-TN-2931, 1953. [ntrs.nasa.gov](https://ntrs.nasa.gov/citations/19810068687)